meta-llama/llama-stack/docs/new_api_provider.md

 4. Test your code!

 ### Testing your newly added API providers

+1. Start with an _integration test_ for your provider.
+That means we will instantiate the real provider, pass it real configuration and if it is a remote service, we will actually hit the remote service.
+We **strongly** discourage mocking for these tests at the provider level.
+Llama Stack is first and foremost about integration so we need to make sure stuff works end-to-end.
+See [llama_stack/providers/tests/<api>/test_<api>](../llama_stack/providers/tests/inference/test_inference.py) for an example.

+2. In addition, if you want to unit test functionality within your provider, feel free to do so.
+You can find some tests in `tests/` but they aren't well supported so far.

-1. Start Llama Stack server with your distribution including your API provider.
-2. Test with sending a client request to the server.
-You may find more complex client scripts [llama-stack-apps](https://github.com/meta-llama/llama-stack-apps/tree/main) repo.
+3. Test with a client-server Llama Stack setup. (a) Start a Llama Stack server with your own distribution which includes the new provider. (b) Send a client request to the server.
+See `llama_stack/apis/<api>/client.py` for how this is done.
+These client scripts can serve as lightweight tests.

+You can find more complex client scripts [llama-stack-apps](https://github.com/meta-llama/llama-stack-apps/tree/main) repo.
 Note down which scripts works and do not work with your distribution.
-3. Add tests for your newly added provider.
-See [tests/](../tests/) for example unit tests.
-4. Test the supported functionalities for your provider using our providers tests infra.
-See [llama_stack/providers/tests/<api>/test_<api>](../llama_stack/providers/tests/inference/test_inference.py).

 ### Submit your PR
 After you have fully tested your newly added API provider, submit a PR with the attached test plan.
+You must have a Test Plan in the summary section of your PR.